Jump to

 How Often Are Salaried Non-Exempt Employees Paid?

 Under the terms of the FLSA, you can pay your salaried non-exempt employees however often you choose.
-This could be on an hourly, weekly, monthly, or piece rate basis—this is where an employee receives a set sum for each unit or action performed.
+This could be on an hourly, weekly, or monthly basis.
+You can also pay your employees a piece rate, in which an employee receives a set sum for each unit or action performed.
 For instance, they may be paid for the number of vases they make or for picking a certain amount of fruit.

 The only requirement is that your employees’ hourly pay must equate to at least the minimum wage.